Why Choose an Independent Escrow Company?

 “Licensed” vs. “Controlled”

 “Controlled” escrow companies are non-licensed businesses that can be owned by a variety of entities, including real estate brokers, mortgage brokers, banks, savings and loans, and title insurance companies.
 Such companies fall under the jurisdiction of a variety of supervising agencies, with regulations and requirements that vary widely.
-One fact remains constant, however, none of the agencies have regulations as strict as those imposed on the escrow companies licensed by the Department of Corporations.
+One fact remains constant, however, none of the agencies have regulations as strict as those imposed on the escrow companies licensed by the Department of Business Oversight.

 Although the majority of escrow companies are honest and above board, the large sums of money handled by escrow companies can entice unscrupulous individuals to abscond with the funds they are holding in trust.
 And unless the escrow company is bonded, there is often no safeguard assuring the return of the money to consumers.